Singapore to mark 55th birthday amid 'challenging year': First look at 'scaled-down' NDP2020

 READ: NDP a uniquely Singapore phenomenon, a commentary

 “The contingents have been exercising very strict discipline, in terms of ‘cohorting’ and ensuring that they themselves are well.
-I think that so far so good, they have kept themselves free from infection, but we are always monitoring.”
+I think that so far so good, they have kept themselves free from infection, but we are always monitoring,” said Dr Ng.

 Each contingent will have 36 participants, half of what it was in previous years, and they are all required to wear a mask throughout the ceremony.